manuelbieh/react-book/hooks/hooks-api.md

 This Hook only expects one parameter: a context type which we create by calling `React.createContext()`.
 It will then return the value of the next highest context provider in the component hierarchy.

-The `useContext()` Hook acts like a context consumer component and causes a re-render of the **function component** as soon as the value of the context in the provider element changes.
+The `useContext()` Hook acts like a context consumer component and causes a re-render of the **Function component** as soon as the value of the context in the provider element changes.

-Using this hook is optional and it is still possible to create Context consumers in **JSX** using **function components**.
+Using this Hook is optional and it is still possible to create Context consumers in **JSX** using **Function components**.
 However, the Hook is much more convenient and easier to read as no new hierarchical layer is created in the component tree.

 ## useReducer